groonga/groonga/doc/source/install/debian.rst

 Install groonga-tokenizer-mecab package::

-  % sudo apt-get install -y -V groonga-tokenizer-mecab
+  % sudo apt install -y -V groonga-tokenizer-mecab

 If you want to use ``TokenFilterStem`` as a token filter, install groonga-token-filter-stem package.

 Install groonga-token-filter-stem package::

-  % sudo apt-get install -y -V groonga-token-filter-stem
+  % sudo apt install -y -V groonga-token-filter-stem

 There is a package that provides `Munin
 <http://munin-monitoring.org/>`_ plugins.
 If you want to monitor